No Tags Found!

 Anonymous

 I am currently working in a XXX team where work conditions have turned negative ever since I started questioning the leadership.
-I am not someone who slave around.
-I receive the instructions and then apply my brains and then proceed.
-Now the scenario is quite humiliating and stressful for me as everyone who is a "yes man", is together and I am left alone with plenty of work.
-I was planning to take release since last 2-3 weeks but kept procrastinating.
+I am not someone who slaves around.
+I receive the instructions and then apply my brains and proceed.
+Now, the scenario is quite humiliating and stressful for me as everyone who is a "yes man" is together, and I am left alone with plenty of work.
+I was planning to take release for the last 2-3 weeks but kept procrastinating.

-Last week I found out about my 10 weeks pregnant on a sick leave, I had to inform my immediate supervisor about it.
-In the same last week, I had a major scuffle with someone is the leadership for a silly reason.
-Even my immediate supervisor felt I was right but he is too spineless to stand for me.
-I dropped him a mail asking for a release.
+Last week, I found out about my 10-week pregnancy while on sick leave, and I had to inform my immediate supervisor about it.
+In the same week, I had a major scuffle with someone in the leadership over a silly reason.
+Even my immediate supervisor felt I was right, but he is too spineless to stand up for me.
+I dropped him an email asking for a release.
 He is based out of India.
 He called me and tried convincing me.
-After realising that I am made up my mind to quit, he started playing the pregnancy card and suggested me to cite this as the reason for release.
-I was so shocked, I found out about my pregnancy only Wednesday and I asked for release on Friday.
-How come I think so strategically in such a short span to get a release to avoid any project?
+After realizing that I had made up my mind to quit, he started playing the pregnancy card and suggested I cite this as the reason for release.
+I was so shocked; I found out about my pregnancy only on Wednesday, and I asked for release on Friday.
+How could I think so strategically in such a short span to get a release to avoid any project?

-Sorry for pouring all the details.
+Sorry for pouring out all the details.
 I am so stressed.

 From India, New Delhi

 I am currently working in a TCS team where work conditions have turned negative ever since I started questioning the leadership.
-I am not someone who slave around.
+I am not someone who slavishly follows orders.
 I receive the instructions and then apply my brains and then proceed.
-Now the scenario is quite humiliating and stressful for me as everyone who is a "yes man", is together and I am left alone with plenty of work.
-I was planning to take release since last 2-3 weeks but kept procrastinating.
+Now the scenario is quite humiliating and stressful for me as everyone who is a "yes man" is together, and I am left alone with plenty of work.
+I was planning to take release since the last 2-3 weeks but kept procrastinating.

 Thanks,